manuelstofer/ahead/Readme.md

 var ahead = require('ahead');
 ```

-Ahead is a easy way to create a promise
+Ahead provides a easy way to create promises.
+And lets you write
+asynchronous stuff that looks synchronous.
+Its thought as an experiment
+and not for real use.
+Error handling can get pretty confusing.

+It adds two arguments to a function.

-- kept to keep a promise
+- kept to keep the promise
-- broken to break a promise
+- broken to break the promise

 ```Javascript
 var random = ahead(function (delay, kept, broken) {